 - Remark on the student's attendance or preparation for class.
 It is assumed that top students attend class regularly, complete their assignments in a timely fashion, etc. It does not speak well of your classroom or the institution to suggest that this kind of thing is unusual or noteworthy.

 - Contain typos, misspellings, errors of grammar and syntax—these can harm an application.
 Make it letter perfect.

 Be honest but highly cautious about criticism.
-Committees take criticism very seriously, and it is often the kiss of death for a candidate.
+Committees take criticism very seriously in national competitions composed of the best of the best, and it is often the kiss of death for a candidate.
 If you feel the need to include criticism in a letter of recommendation, you should consider whether or not you are the most appropriate person to write for this student, and perhaps discuss these concerns and/or suggest that the candidate find an alternate writer.